mybasementcloud/R8x-export-import-api-scripts/devops.dev/README.md

 The script packages are:

-- Deployment Package  :  devops.dev.{version}.tgz
+- Complete Deployment Package  :  devops.dev.{version}.tgz   - includes devops.results and devops.my_data folders
+- Deployment Package  :  devops.dev.only.{version}.tgz

 The approach to provided compressed packages was changed to facilitate quicker implementation and deployment on the management hosts.